Supplemental Module: NPDES Permit Program

 Identify Pollutants of Concern

-State/Tribal authorities typically identify a pollutant of concern as any pollutant that falls into one of the following categories:
+State/Tribal authorities typically identify a pollutant of concern as any pollutant that falls into one of the listed categories:

 - Pollutants with an applicable technology-based effluent limit (TBEL).
 Thus, if the permit writer has already developed a TBEL for a particular pollutant, then he/she has to consider the pollutant a “concern” and determine whether the TBEL is sufficiently protective of water quality.